codewar65/VTX_ClientServer/README.md

 ## To Do($) / To Fix(!) / Investigate(?)

-!
-Sprite positions appears to be off.
-Verify & correct.

-$ Telnet negotiation moved from server to client.

-$ Encapsulate all vtx functions / variables into vtx object.

 $ HTTP requests as new thread.

 ?
 WSS / certificate &| poor-mans client<->server encryption with rotating keys.